Nancy Pelosi’s husband was in crash before DUI arrest

 Pelosi’s arrest came after his car was struck by a Jeep in a non-injury collision, according to a press release from the California Highway Patrol early Monday.

-The collision happened on State Route 29 at Walnut Lane, CHP said.
+The collision happened on State Route 29, CHP said.
 Pelosi was driving his 2021 Porsche, which was hit by a 2014 Jeep.

 Behind the wheel of the Jeep was Jesus V. Lopez, 48, of Calistoga, according to CHP.
 Officers arrived at 10:26 p.m.